 • Handling at airports should focus on all operations alike — passenger and cargo, without giving precedence to passenger flights.

-• COVID-19 restrictions should be lifted as soon as safely possible, with a close cooperation between Member States in line with the Commission guidelines published on 13 May.
+• COVID-19 restrictions should be lifted as soon as safely possible, with close cooperation between Member States in line with the Commission guidelines published on 13 May.

 • Digitalisation should be our collective priority, as the current crisis is pushing us to rethink some key processes.
 The upcoming implementation of the Electronic Freight Transport Information Regulation (eFTI) marks the first step towards further digitalisation of reporting processes, to be accelerated in the Member States and via the Digital Transport and Logistics Forum (DTLF).

 Air cargo has proven essential during the COVID-19 health crisis.
-Policymakers at EU and national level should do everything to ensure that the sector can continue to play a key role in the next phase of economic recovery.
-A4E and its airlines are committed to work hand in hand with authorities to reach this goal.
+Policymakers at the EU and national level should do everything to ensure that the sector can continue to play a key role in the next phase of economic recovery.
+A4E and its airlines are committed to working hand in hand with authorities to reach this goal.